 m - number of local rows (or

 PETSC_DECIDEto have calculated if M is given) This value should be the same as the local size used in creating the y vector for the matrix-vector product y = Ax.

-n - This value should be the same as the local size used in creating the x vector for the matrix-vector product y = Ax. (or PETSC_DECIDE to have calculated if N is given) For square matrices n is almost always m.
+PETSC_DECIDEto have calculated if N is given) This value should be the same as the local size used in creating the x vector for the matrix-vector product y = Ax.

 M - number of global rows (or

 d_nz - number of nonzero blocks per block row in diagonal portion of local submatrix (same for all local rows)